06066060606060/Advanced-eap-eu-unlock/README.md

 ---
 ## removed 1.2b for stability issue
 - madmax settings toggle
-- toggle to restore TLSSC on banned car*
 - toggle to activate TLSSC where it is not available.

 ## Version1.0b